|

 one plate of food and lifted the cup of sweetened fruit juice to each

-spaces.
-"Time is different for me, travelling.
-I lose track sometimes."
+breathing spaces.
+“Time is different for me, travelling.
+I lose

 Six months," she said.
 "You were gone through the cold seasons.